isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

 -  ``bindaddr`` (default ``"*"``) - specifies the address to be used by the hook library in communication with RADIUS servers.
-The ``"*"`` special value tells the kernel to choose the address.
+The ``"*"`` special value tells the kernel to choose the address at hook library load time.

 -  ``canonical-mac-address`` (default ``false``) - specifies whether MAC addresses in attributes follow the canonical RADIUS format (lowercase